veeru-00/code_with_veeru/LSP_Programs.md

     return 0;
 }
 ```
-// Develop a C program to get the permissions (mode) of a file
+34.Develop a C program to get the permissions (mode) of a file
 ```
 #include<stdio.h>
 #include<sys/stat.h>